Do I need a box body van?

-A box body van is a type of commercial van used for regular, long journeys with utilised space for larger items.
+A box body van is a commercial van for regular, extended journeys with utilised space for bulkier items.
 A Luton van, such as the Peugeot Boxer van, Mercedes-Benz Sprinter, and Ford Transit, is a popular choice for box van customers.
 The box van features a large, square container bolted to the back of a single cab chassis van.
-The benefit of this is that the box (usually based on pre-fabricated aluminium frame) is uniformly square, with no wheel arch taking up floor space, so there's a maximum amount of space available for large or bulky items.
-Loading and unloading happen through the rear doors, so many box-bodied vehicles have a tail lift fitted to enable deliveries where no loading dock or forklift is available.
+The benefit is that the box (usually based on a pre-fabricated aluminium frame) is uniformly square, with no wheel arch taking up floor space.
+So there's a maximum amount of space available for large or bulky items.
+Loading and unloading happen through the rear doors.
+So many box-bodied vehicles have a tail lift fitted to enable deliveries where no loading dock or forklift is available.

 A popular variation on the box van is the curtain side, which replaces the sides of the box with vinyl curtains that slide open to access the load area.
-A tipper is commonly added to large vans, as it's a good interim solution between a van and a 7.5 tonne truck.
+A tipper is commonly added to large vans, as it's an excellent interim solution between a van and a 7.5-tonne truck.
 However, you need to be careful that the van's Mass In Transit doesn't exceed the 3.5-tonne maximum that users with a standard driving licence are allowed to operate.

 How can we help?